Agent Control Plane Reference Architecture (ACP-RA)

 ACP‑RA constrains solution architectures through required control surfaces and boundary points.

-TP1 — Agent identity as NPE (ICAM-aligned)
+TP1 — Agent Identity as NPE (ICAM-aligned)

 Every agent and tool-runtime has an identity, attributes, and lifecycle controls.
 Sponsorship and ownership are attributable.